HarveyLi-BeaconOS/VirtualPythonAssembly/README.md

  A simulated assembly implemented with Python

-## Lisence in Brief
+## License in Brief

 + Please share, remix, reuse, modify any part of this project!
 It is highly encouraged!
 + Please share-alike, meaning share anything that you made off this project under GNU GPL 3.0
-+ Please pay attribute in this form in your project if used: "Harvey Li, Virtual Machine Assembly Project.
-(C)2024"
++ Please pay attribute in this form in your project if used: "Harvey Li, Virtual Machine Assembly Project. ©2024"

 ## How to Use

 + Clone this repository
-+ In a saperate Python file, put the following code:
++ In a separate Python file, put the following code:

     ```
     from VM_ASM import VMInit, VMMethods, Buffers